 In said scene, Scheana explains how Sandoval was always supportive of her when all of the other girls on the show wanted to keep her out, but that didn’t stop her from doing the right thing and being the only other person besides Ariana to call out Tom on his bullshit.
 Lisa Vanderpump was maternal and somewhat supportive when she shouldn’t have been.
 Tom Schwartz was only worried about himself and what their business was going through.
 He just listened to Sandoval cry his Botox-forehead man-eating crocodile tears and tried to spin his narrative without challenging it.

 But our SheShe was not having it for a second.
 She met every one of Tom’s excuses with resistance.
 When he argued he hadn’t been into Ariana in the last four or five years: “Why did you buy a house with her then?”
 When he said he tried to break up with her before and she wouldn’t let him: “Then you sit her down and have a conversation.”
-When he claimed she threatened to commit suicide after he tried to break up with her: “Then you fly in …and get her friends around her so we can pick up the pieces like we are now.
+When he claimed she threatened to commit suicide after he tried to break up with her: “Then you fly in [her mother]…and get her friends around her so we can pick up the pieces like we are now.
 You don’t fuck her friend.”
 Mic motherfucking drop.

 Other than Ariana, Scheana was the only person with anything to lose in this scandal.
 Katie and Lala never liked Raquel or Sandoval, and they’re happy to see them go.
 Schwartz still has his bestie and his business and, let’s face it, he wasn’t going to keep the Katie Contingent after the divorce anyway.